tweag/python-monorepo-example/2019-06-10-codestatistics.md

 Having built these feature vectors, we apply a popular dimensionality reduction techniques, [UMAP](https://arxiv.org/pdf/1802.03426.pdf).
 UMAP is a manifold embedding technique, meaning that it tries to represent each data point in the high-dimensional feature space by a point on a lower-dimensional manifold in a way that similar points in the feature space lie close together on the lower-dimensional manifold.
-UMAP requires a measure of similarity in feature space.
+UMAP requires a measure of similarity in feature space, which we chose as the Hamming distance between two binary feature vectors.
-There are many possibilities to construct such a similarity.
-We choose to count the number of unequal entries of the two vectors - called the Hamming distance.
-In other words, we count the number of times one of the 500 most frequent words appears in only one LOC, but not in the other.
-A smaller Hamming distance indicates less differences and therefore that the LOC are more similar.

 To assign points in the two-dimensional representations of our data sets to clusters, we use the [Python implementation](https://github.com/scikit-learn-contrib/hdbscan) of the recent clustering algorithm [HDBSCAN](https://link.springer.com/chapter/10.1007/978-3-642-37456-2_14) (paywalled).
 A big advantage of HDBSCAN over many other clustering algorithms is that it automatically determines the number of clusters and allows to classify data points as noise.